toreaurstadboss/AspNet-GraphQLDemoV2/Data/AspNet-GraphQLDemoV2.Data/Readme.md

 You might have to update the dotnet-ef tools (when I ran the command I had to update it, it updated to version 6.0.10).

+Note - the file MountainContextContextFactory was necessary due to the splitting of two projects for the server and the data project to make EF core tooling work.

 ### Update database to latest migration for this demo